advance100/doc_webpack/code-splitting.md

 };
 ```

 This will remove all modules in the `vendor` chunk from the `app` chunk.
-The `bundle.js` will now contain just your app code, without any of it's dependencies.
+The `bundle.js` will now contain just your app code, without any of its dependencies.
 These are in `vendor.bundle.js`.

 In your HTML page load `vendor.bundle.js` before `bundle.js`.